cjo2/cloudfront-invalidator-for-codepipeline/README.md

 ### Overview
 This is an AWS Lambda function to be triggered by CodePipeline in a Lambda Node environment.

-This Lambda function simply creates a CloudFront Invalidation so that your distibution is updated with the latest files when the edge location's files are requested.
+This Lambda function simply creates a CloudFront Invalidation so that your distibution is updated with the latest files when the edge location's files are requested again.

 This code does _not_ report the actual status of the invalidation back to CodePipeline.
 It is assumed that CloudFront will handle invalidation properly after it receives the request.

 ### Wait but why?
 My personal website (https://www.cjdocuyanan.com) is continuously deployed to Amazon S3 upon each commit and subsequent build, so I needed a way to invalidate my CloudFront CDNs so updated static assets will be reflected immediately.
 This was a top-of-mind solution for my use case, but see [alternatives](#alternatives) for other ideas on how to accomplish this.

+This is useful if you aren't using filename hashes to separate versions.

 ## Setup
 ### Assumptions